geode-sdk/docs/docs/info/whatisgeode.md

 To solve these problems, the most major thing Geode introduces is **IDs**.
 Every mod in Geode has an ID, like `geode.loader` or `hjfod.betteredit`.
 Checking if another mod is loaded is as simple as querying the loader: `Loader::get()->isModLoaded("mod.id")`.
 If your mod becomes incompatible with another, Geode comes with the tooling to fix that with as little code as possible.

 On top of this, Geode also addresses a lot of the sources of incompatability like nodes being added to the wrong places.
 [Geode comes with string IDs and (soon) automatic layouting tools](/docs/tutorials/nodetree.md), which make writing code that is hard to break very simple.
 One of the leading philosophies of Geode is that a mod that simply modifies the look of an UI and another that simply adds some buttons into existing menus should **always be compatible**.

-### What about non-Geode mods?

-Mods made using traditional methods, such as GD Hacker Mode or BetterEdit v4 are unfortunately **never going to be supported** by Geode.
-Geode does not, and frankly, **can not support other mod loaders**.
-This is because doing so would be fully at odds with what Geode aims to do; if you let mods create hooks using their own methods, traverse the node tree as they wish and handle saving settings and data manually, **you will end up with the same incompatability issues you started with**.
-Geode will never be able to load arbitary .DLLs, because doing so simply does not make sense.

-Of course, this would be quite unhelpful for end users, so **we're doing our best to get as many mods ported to Geode as possible**.
-BetterEdit, MegaHack v7, ReplayBot, TextureLdr, Run Info and many others **will be ported as Geode mods**, and ones that aren't will be receiving **alternatives** (for example, an alternative to Sai Mod Pack is planned very soon).
-If there's a mod you'd like to see ported to Geode, [let us know](https://discord.gg/9e43WMKzhp).

 ### And, well, it's free.